 As you apply for this account, you will want to select the U2 E-Checking Account option and choose from the wide range of debit card designs from artful to plain.

-This banks provides a straightforward way of managing funds.
+These banks provide a straightforward way of managing funds.
 Their Visa debit card provides instant access to your cash, besides the security and convenience of a banking relationship.
 Because there is no credit score requirement, consumers need to keep in mind this is a bare-bones account.

 This account does not offer check deposits or check writing at the ATMs.
 However, on the plus side, the Express Banking account does not have a monthly service charge, overdraft fees or balance requirement.